Migrate a Bucket’s Storage Backend

 Force any migrated nodes to rewrite their vBuckets back to the old backend.

-For example, to roll back the migration explained in Perform a Migration, follow these steps:
+For example, to roll back the migration shown in Perform a Migration, you would follow these steps:

 -

-Call the REST API to change back the bucket’s backend storage to Couchstore:
+Call the REST API to change the bucket’s backend back to Couchstore:

 -

-For each node that you have already migrated, perform another swap rebalance or a graceful failover, then perform a full recovery and rebalance to roll back the vBuckets on the node to the previous backend.
+For each node that you have already migrated, perform another swap rebalance or a graceful failover followed by a full recovery and rebalance to roll the vBuckets on the node back to the previous backend.

 To roll back node3, follow these steps: